-Bésame’s New Mickey Mouse Black Lipstick Adjusts With Your PH
+Besame’s New Mickey Mouse Black Lipstick Adjusts With Your PH

-Allure recently reported on Mickey Mouse’s 90th anniversary lipstick from Bésame cosmetics.
-The anniversary was on November 18, however, Bésame is joining the flock of companies that have been commemorating the historic moment in American animation.
-Bésame Cosmetics is a vintage style makeup brand, and they recently launched their lipstick contribution to the Mickey Mouse anniversary celebration.
+Allure recently reported on Mickey Mouse’s 90th anniversary lipstick from Besame cosmetics.
+The anniversary was on November 18, however, Besame is joining the flock of companies that have been commemorating the historic moment in American animation.
+Besame Cosmetics is a vintage style makeup brand, and they recently launched their lipstick contribution to the Mickey Mouse anniversary celebration.

-Bésame shared an Instagram post with brand fans, showing off the lipstick shades.
+Besame shared an Instagram post with brand fans, showing off the lipstick shades.
 The photo was captioned, expressing the brand’s intent with these new Mickey Mouse lipsticks.

-“In celebration of the 90th Anniversary of Mickey Mouse, Bésame Cosmetics has collaborated with Disney to specially create two brand new lipstick shades.”
+“In celebration of the 90th Anniversary of Mickey Mouse, Besame Cosmetics has collaborated with Disney to specially create two brand new lipstick shades.”

-Four days prior to the Instagram post, Bésame had announced how the limited-edition collection would be arriving before the time for post Thanksgiving shopping sprees such as Black Friday.
+Four days prior to the Instagram post, Besame had announced how the limited-edition collection would be arriving in time for post Thanksgiving shopping sprees such as Black Friday.
 The shades are still available.
 One of the two lipstick shades, titled Mickey Red Lipstick, is a purely classic red lip, that has a strawberry pink undertone.
-Bésame has created a creamy formula was directly matched to classic drawings of Mickey’s shorts.
+Besame has created a creamy formula was directly color matched to classic drawings of Mickey’s shorts.

 View this post on Instagram